Ex-CEO of American Apparel says won't appeal judge's ruling

-WILMINGTON, Del (Reuters) - Dov Charney, the ousted chief executive and founder of American Apparel Inc, said on Monday he does not have the financing to appeal a U.S. judge’s ruling that clears the way for the company to exit bankruptcy under control of bondholders.
+WILMINGTON, Del, Jan 25 (Reuters) - Dov Charney, the ousted chief executive and founder of American Apparel Inc, said on Monday he does not have the financing to appeal a U.S. judge’s ruling that clears the way for the company to exit bankruptcy under control of bondholders.

 Charney had challenged that plan with his own proposed takeover, but a U.S. bankruptcy judge ruled against Charney in favor of American Apparel’s plan.